koji-project/koji/docs/source/repo_generation.rst

 ::

-    repo.request(tag, min_event=None, at_event=None, opts=None)
+    repo.request(tag, min_event=None, at_event=None, opts=None, priority=None, force=False)
     description: Request a repo for a tag

+        :param int|str taginfo: tag id or name
+        :param int|str min_event: minimum event for the repo (optional)
+        :param int at_event: specific event for the repo (optional)
+        :param dict opts: custom repo options (optional)
+        :param bool force: force request creation, even if a matching repo exists

+        The special value min_event="last" uses the most recent event for the tag Otherwise min_event should be an integer

+        use opts=None (the default) to get default options for the tag.
+        If opts is given, it should be a dictionary of repo options.
+These will override the defaults.

 Each repo request is for a single tag.
 The optional ``min_event`` parameter specifies how recent the repo needs to be.
 If not given, Koji chooses a suitably recent event.
-The optional ``opt`` specifies options for creating the repo.
+The optional ``opts`` specifies options for creating the repo.
 If not given, Koji uses the default options based on the tag.

 When the hub responds to this call, it first checks to see if an existing repo satisfies the